protobufjs/protobuf.js/README.md

 ### Browserify integration

-protobuf.js integrates nicely into your browserify build-process.
-There are a few possible tweaks, though:
+protobuf.js integrates into any browserify build-process.
+There are a few possible tweaks:

 * If performance is a concern or IE8 support is required, you should make sure to exclude the browserified `buffer` module and let protobuf.js do its thing with Uint8Array/Array instead.
 * If you do not need int64 support, you can exclude the `long` module.